 Born and raised in San Antonio, Texas, I am the daughter of Mexican immigrants, who started their own business in the heart of the West Side.
 I was raised to appreciate my family's historical ties and culture, which I share with residents of District 5.

-Shirley attended Ursuline Academy and went on to earn both a Bachelor and Master’s degree from the School of Business at St. Mary’s University.
-She has been working in her family-owned business for 20 years and enjoys being a strong corporate leader in supporting educational institutions and organizations making a difference in her neighborhood.
+I attended Ursuline Academy and earned Bachelor and Master in Business Administration degrees from St. Mary’s University.
+I have been working in the family-owned business for 25 years and enjoy supporting educational institutions and service organizations making a difference in the neighborhood.

 As District 5's representative on the council, I am blessed to be able use my experience as owner of a 50- year-old legacy business and mother of 3 young children as a fierce advocate for budget and resource equity.